-India is one of the world's most disaster prone area, in which out of 28 states and 7 union territories, 22 are most effect areas.
-Wind storms, earthquake, and floods are few of the very common disasters in India.
-Around 57% of the land is vulnerable to earthquake, in which 12% is prone to very severe earthquakes, 18% to severe earthquakes and 25% to damageable (http://www.yourarticlelibrary.com). earthquakes Major earthquake occurred in Kangara (1905), Bihar-Nepal (1934), Latur (1993), Bhuj (2001), and Sumatra (2004) (Patil, 2012).
-According to the National Disaster Management Authority, Government of India emergency kit for earthquake management must include Battery Operated Torch, Extra Batteries, Battery Operated Radio, First Aid Kit and Manual, Emergency Food (Dry Items) and Water (Packed And Sealed), Candles And Matches in a Waterproof Container, Knife, Chlorine Tablets or Powdered Water Purifiers, Can Opener, Essential Medicines, Cash, Aadhar Card and Ration Card, Thick Ropes And Cords, And Sturdy Shoes (https://ndma.gov.in)
+India is one of the world's most disaster prone area.
+Wind storms, earthquake, and floods are few of the very common disasters that usually occur in India.
+Around 57% of the land is prone to earthquake.
+Major earthquake occurred in Kangara (1905), Bihar-Nepal (1934), Latur (1993), Bhuj (2001), and Sumatra (2004) (Patil, 2012).
+According to the National Disaster Management Authority, emergency kit for earthquake management must include Battery Operated Torch, Extra Batteries, Battery Operated Radio, First Aid Kit and Manual, Emergency Food (Dry Items) and Water (Packed And Sealed), Candles And Matches in a Waterproof Container, Knife, Chlorine Tablets or Powdered Water Purifiers, Can Opener, Essential Medicines, Cash, Aadhar Card and Ration Card, Thick And Cords, And Sturdy Shoes (https://ndma.gov.in)